sdaume/2018-ECSA-Social-Computation/index.md

 <aside class="notes">
 -   can be applied to classic citsci platform patterns and other data sources; and thus helps to compare data sources
--   seed data and community for targeted projects (if user profiles are also formalised)
+-   seed data and community for targeted projects

 </aside>
 Ecoveillance Application Scenario
 ---------------------------------

-1. Seed observation data
+> 1. Seed observation data with Twitter searches
-2. Find micro-communities
+> 2. Find micro-communities
-3. Store observation data and alert original community
+> 3. Store observation data
+> 4. Alert original communities and
-4. Invite community for **digital** curation of new data
+> 5.  ... invite communities for **digital curation** of new data
-5. Invite community for **"analog"** data collection
+> 6.  ... invite communities for **"analog" data collection**

 <aside class="notes">
 -   monitoring projects (examples currently explored: bumblebee, urban